yanagiragi/ProjectHaku_UpdateList/readme.md

 </details>

-## 6.6
+## 6.6.5

 > Adjust BeforeLunchScene without physics effects on animation, a.k.a. broke meshes

-> Not quite sure waht updated in this version
+> .5 is for haven't clean up experimental animations

 <summary>Bugs require Fix:</summary>